oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ### U Matrix orthogonalization
 As mentioned above, when extra filler vectors are needed to complete the U matrix, we need to orthogonalize the matrix.

 An efficient algorithm to do this is already implemented in our [QR Decomposition sample](../qrd/README.md).
-So here we will just insert an instant of the `streamingQRD` design.
+So here we will just insert an instant of the `fpga_linalg::streamingQRD` design.
 The Q output of this kernel is orthogonalized U matrix.

 ### Demo testbench
 In this sample, a testbench is used to demo the SVD design.
 The test bench use an input matrix of size 16 x 8, and its know singular values to compare for correctness.